 We are proud of the school’s strong academic programs and innovative offerings.
-From the ever-energetic preschool, to our strong standardized testing scores, to our recent authorization to offer the International Baccalaureate Middle Years Program, St. Francis strives for excellence.
-Students experience the rigor of Singapore Math, the rich discussions prompted by the Great Books program, Spanish instruction from Preschool through 8th grade, and technology used everywhere to enrich learning.
+From the ever-energetic preschool, to our strong standardized testing scores, to offering the International Baccalaureate Middle Years Program, St. Francis strives for excellence.
+Students experience the rigor of rich discussions prompted by the Great Books program, Spanish instruction from Preschool through 8th grade, and technology used everywhere to enrich learning.
 (And yes, they do learn cursive writing, too!)

 I am proud and honored to be invited to help form our children as persons of kindness, compassion and generosity.
 When I talk with parents about their decision to bring their children to St. Francis, they tell me, again and again, how much they value the sense of community.
 They recognize that their children will be known and cared for from the time they arrive as preschoolers in bright outfits and sneakers, to the time when they graduate from eighth grade, wearing their class ties with pride.

 Come and see SFA -- a place where scholarship, spirituality, and service are brought to life each and every day!

 Dr. Karmen Collins